Fantastic-Dave/xdccget/README.md

 ### Ubuntu and derivants
 To compile xdccget under Ubuntu and other distros like Linux Mint you have to install the package libssl-dev with apt-get.
-You also need the build-essentials package.
+You also need the build-essential package.

 ### other linux distros
 You need to make sure, that you have the openssl-development packages for you favorite distribution installed.